slimnate/blog/_posts/2021-04-14-snake-tank-software.md

 : This method is used to access a specific header from this request.
 The `HttpHeader` object header with the specified `name` will be assigned to the `HttpHeader` object referenced by the `dest` parameter.

 **WebResponse**

-: The `WebResponse` is responsible for providing an interface to build a response to a specific web request, and providing a method to send that request to the remote server.
+The `WebResponse` is responsible for providing an interface to build a response to a specific web request, and providing a method to send that request to the remote server.

 `WebRequest::addHeader()`
 : The addHeader method is used to add an HTTP header to the response, and returns `1` on success, and `-1` on failure (in the case that this `WebResponse` already has the maximum supported number of headers).
 There are four overloads of this method: one that accepts an `HttpHeader` object directly, and three that accept two parameters: `key` and `value`.
-The two-parameter overloads all accept a C-string for the `key`, and one of the following types for `value`:<br/>
+The two-parameter overloads all accept a C-string for the `key`, and one of the following types for `value`:
-_1)_ `char*` - C-string value of header<br/>
+- `char*` - C-string value of header
-_2)_ `float` - float value of header that will be converted to C-string<br/>
+- `float` - float value of header that will be converted to C-string
-_3)_ `long` - long value of header that will be converted to C-string
+- `long` - long value of header that will be converted to C-string

 `WebRequest::send()`
 : This method is responsible for sending the built response to the requesting client.
 It checks the client is still connected, calculates the size of `body` and generates a `content-length` header, and then serializes and sends the bytes of the response to the client.
 We then close the connection and return `1` for success.
 If part of the process fails, `-1` is returned to inform the caller.
-{: .code-desc }

 {% git_include https://github.com/slimnate/arduino_climate_control/blob/master/WebServer.cpp %}